ur-git/javascript-concepts/Behind The Scene/JS_Hoisting.md

 ✅ **Use `let` and `const` instead of `var`.**
 ✅ **Declare variables at the top of their scope.**
 ✅ **Use function expressions for better control over execution order.**

----

-With this understanding, let's now explore practical examples of hoisting in action!